lambda-music/lambda-music/docs/arguments.md

 ```
 - Any argument starts with `$` is treated as a variable.
 - The alphabet characters after the `$` are treated as a name of the variable.
-- When the command-line processor encounters a variable in Lamu external
+- When the command-line processor encounters a variable in a Lamu-Script, the
-  argument script, the processor replaces it to the content of the
+  processor replaces it to the content of the corresponding named-argument only
-  corresponding runtime-named-argument only when the corresponding
-  runtime-named-argument exists in the runtime-arguments.
+  when the corresponding named-argument exists in the runtime-arguments;
-  Otherwise the variable will be silently ignored.
+  otherwise the variable will be ignored and removed from the arguments.
-- When there are a block which is surrounded by curly-braces after a variable,
+- When there is a block which is surrounded by curly-braces after a variable,
-  it is treated as a format-specification.
-The variable is replaced with the
+  it is treated as format-specification value.
+The variable is replaced with
-  content of the format-specification.
+  the value in the format-specification.
 If there is a `$` in the
   format-specification, the `$` will be replaced with the corresponding
-  runtime-named-argument.
+  named-argument.